GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Where's my "Cat in the Hat" book?
 ```

-Create a string with three sets of quotes (either single or double) can create multi-line string object; this allows changing line just by pressing Enter/Return on keyboard.
-Otherwise, developer need to insert `\n` code manually.
+Create a string with three sets of quotes (either single or double) can create a multi-line string object; this allows changing line just by pressing Enter/Return on keyboard.
+Otherwise, the developer needs to insert `\n` code manually.

 ```python
 # PRINTING AND WRITING MULTIPLE LINES WITH MULTI-LINE STRING OBJECT.